 The first two years will introduce you to the major management functions as well as the financial, economic and organisational environment within which managers and organisations must operate.
 As well as developing knowledge of international business and how management styles vary around the globe, you will build communication, numeracy and computing skills, and your ability to work in groups.
 There is also the opportunity to enhance your language skills in French, German or Spanish.

+- Studying Abroad at one of our partner universities around the world also boosts your employability and helps you develop intercultural skills highly prized by employers.
 We have a range of partnership arrangements with business schools in Europe and around the world, including opportunities in Australia, Austria, Canada, Finland, France, Germany, Hong Kong, Japan, Netherlands, Portugal, Spain, Uruguay, USA and Taiwan.

-Recent placements for IB Students
+Recent placements for International Business Students

 3M (eBusiness Co-ordinator)